JoseCalucag/Surfs_Up/README.md

  </p>

 <h3>Overview of the analysis</h3>
-The purpose of this analysis is to pull temperature statistics from the Hawaiian island of Oahu.
-With using this data, my client wants to see if it's feasible to run their surf shop and ice cream business all year round.
-The way we get the temperature data is by running two seperate queries, one being for June and the other being December.
-Once we run our queries we store the temperatures in a list then convert them to a dataframe.
-Once our dataframe is created we are able to get our summary statistics by using the .describe() method.
+The purpose of this analysis is to look at temperature statistics from the Hawaiian island of Oahu.
+With this data, my client wants to see if it's feasible to run their surf shop and ice cream business all year round.
+To do this, I took the temperature data and ran two seperate queries, one being for June and the other being December.
+Once the queries were created, I stored the temperatures in a list then convert them to a dataframe and then created statistical summaries of the targeted months by using the .describe() method.

 <h3>Results</h3>
 There is a bulleted list that addresses the three key differences in weather between June and December.
 (6 pt)